Sofie8/Course-MOGEN/PART1.md

 &nbsp;

-## Exercise 1
+## Exercise 2
 Write down 4 different destination vectors:
 ![](https://www.embl.de/pepcore/pepcore_services/cloning/cloning_methods/recombination/gateway/gateway08.gif)

-What you can do with it?
+What can you do with it?
 For example have also a look at the [VIB-UGent website](https://gatewayvectors.vib.be/) for gate-way vectors for plant transformation and their [applications](https://www.psb.ugent.be/).